 Products: Create definition and separation in your textured cut using Brilliantine ($24) by Bumble and Bumble.

-Let rest of hair air-dry if possible and use the GHD straightener ($185) to smooth or shape any wild hairs you don't fancy.
+Let the rest of your hair air-dry if possible, and use the GHD straightener ($185) to smooth or shape any wild hairs you don't fancy.